duckalini/my_first_terraform/README.md

 # my-first-terraform

 This project will help show you how to set up terraform for your aws environment in a scaleable and maintainable way.

-TODO insert information about conference where this will be presented, hopefully with a link to the recording.
+It was presented at Purplecon 2018, on Thursday November 15th.
+Hopefully there will be a recording soon that we can link to.

-It assumes that you know what terraform is and why you should use it, but nothing else.
+This project assumes that you know what terraform is and why you should use it, but nothing else.
+The talk referenced above explains a little bit about:
+* The benefits of using terraform for your infrastructure as code
+* How terraform tracks what has been deployed to AWS using a remote statefile
+* How terraform uses a `plan` to run a diff between your code and your AWS account, and how you use that to `apply` changes.
+The slides for this talk have been published <link tbc>.

 There are many references to the terraform documentation throughout this project, but most of the basics will be explained as they are used.
 Start with the `environments` folder, which contains three separate environments:

 1. 101 get started
 2. test
-3. production
+3. admin

 These should be read in order, as concepts will be built upon as we go.